tandrewnichols/task-master/README.md

 ### include

 Tasks to include that don't match the pattern.
-If you have one or two plugins to load that don't start with "grunt-", it's probably better to specify them here, rather than try to write a custom pattern that will match everything you need.
+If you have one or two plugins to load that don't start with "grunt-" (do such plugins exist?), it's probably better to specify them here, rather than try to write a custom pattern that will match everything you need.
 This can be a string plugin name or an array of string plugin names.

 ```javascript
 taskMaster(grunt, { include: ['not-grunt-foo', 'and-not-grunt-bar'] }); // or for one: { include: 'blah-blah' }